karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 ## Extra description about this branch

 This branch hosts an extended example.
 It shows how to use the atlas in code and also how to do atlased animations.
+It also uses an atlased font and the raylib shapes go via the atlas as well.
 There are lots of comments in `game/game.odin` that explains how it works.

 The game will look like this, and at the bottom you see a capture in RenderDoc that shows hows how everything is done using 2 draw calls.
 One for the game and one for the UI.
 ![image](https://github.com/user-attachments/assets/d0c0ac59-4180-4bc0-90cf-f11d6db142f0)